Azure/azure-sdk-for-node/README.md

     * Queues: create, list and delete queues; create, list, and delete subscriptions; send, receive, unlock and delete messages
     * Topics: create, list, and delete topics; create, list, and delete rules
 * Service Runtime
+    * get configuration settings and access local resources
+    * get role instance information for current role and other role instances
+    * query and set the status of the current role

 # Getting Started